ucsd-ml-arts/generative-audio-joseph-chang/README.md

 DeepVoice3
 - https://colab.research.google.com/drive/1JpWuvyPCZqGdsXuclHqKidvf2yx_NFtc
 - Training and generation code
-- Converts hopeful quotes text to a woman's speech
+- Converts the following hopeful quotes text to a woman's speech "Scientists at the CERN laboratory say they have discovered a new particle."
+    "There's a way to measure the acute emotional intelligence that has never gone out of style."
+    "President Trump met with other leaders at the Group of 20 conference."
+    "The Senate's bill to repeal and replace the Affordable Care Act is now imperiled."
+    "Generative adversarial network or variational auto-encoder."
+    "The buses aren't the problem, they actually provide a solution."
+    "peter piper picked a peck of pickled peppers how many peppers did peter piper pick."
+    "Some have accepted this as a miracle without any physical explanation."

 Performance RNN
 - https://colab.research.google.com/drive/1W6yGQP3bJ-IfvSpLgr9ELJ68jr6SBgES